 Learn to celebrate small victories.
 Instead of focusing on the immediate gratification of a purchase, think about how you could better use your money to improve your financial future.
 The $100 you spend for a new outfit for a friend’s wedding could be an extra $100 put towards boosting your emergency fund.
 Be sure to celebrate each step in the process of achieving your goals.

 Let’s say you’ve been working hard to save up for a down payment on a house.
 Celebrating when you reach your $10,000 in savings goal is a great way to stay motivated and focused on your long-term goal.

 In this way, overcoming present bias is about training your brain to focus on the future benefits of your decisions rather than the immediate pleasure.

 Impulsive decision-making can be detrimental to your financial well-being.
 One way to overcome present bias is to practice emotional regulation.
 Learning to control your emotions and impulses will help you make more rational decisions.

-While it may be challenging to overcome present bias, it is crucial to be aware of its impact on your financial life.
-By making an effort to consider future consequences, you can make more informed decisions about your money and improve your financial well-being.
+While it may be challenging to overcome present bias, knowing its impact on your financial life is crucial.
+By making an effort to prioritize “future-you”, you can make more informed decisions about your money and improve your financial wellness.